 Customers care more today about every interaction they have with a company.
 There is an inherent demand for immediate, effortless resolutions across an increasing number of channels.
 Even one bad experience can turn someone off from ever doing business with a company again.
 Conversational AI can help companies scale the experiences that people expect by providing resolutions to everyday questions and issues in seconds.
 That way, human agents are only brought in when there is a complex, unique or sensitive request.

-For more information on conversational AI, discover how to provide brilliant AI-powered salesforce chatbot solutions to every customer, every time.
+For more information on conversational AI and chatbots, discover how to provide brilliant AI-powered salesforce chatbot solutions to every customer, every time.
 Depending on the industry you serve, you may also be interested in checking out our eBooks on telecom and media and entertainment.